hmrc/customs-manage-authorities-frontend/README.md

 ## All tests and checks

-This is an sbt command alias specific to this project.
+This is a sbt command alias specific to this project.
 It will run a scala style check, run unit tests, run integration tests and produce a coverage report:
 > `sbt runAllChecks`